J.D. Davis Preview, Player Props: Giants vs. Cubs

 J.D.
-Davis -- with a slugging percentage of .333 in his past 10 games (including no homers) -- will be in action for the San Francisco Giants against the Chicago Cubs, with Kyle Hendricks on the hill, on September 5 at 7:40 PM ET.
+Davis -- hitting .324 in his past 10 games -- will be in action for the San Francisco Giants versus the Chicago Cubs, with Jordan Wicks on the hill, on September 6 at 2:20 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Cubs.
+He racked up two extra-base hits in his most recent appearance (3-for-5 with a double, a home run and two RBI) against the Cubs.

 J.D.
 Davis Game Info & Props vs. the Cubs